+The Canon EOS Rebel T6i – Best Budget DSLR camera has great specs, so this Canin model is off to a great start too.
 Canon’s third compact waterproof camera shows a major improvement in physical design over the first two versions, as well as a significant increase in the water depth in which it will work.
-Going from 33 feet of water depth in the two older models to 82 feet in this new model is the highlight of my Canon PowerShot D30 review.
-It also makes this model a best waterproof camera of 2016.

 I must note that you should not confuse this Canon PowerShot D30 waterproof digital camera review with the Canon D30 DSLR camera that was released more than a decade ago.
 This D30 waterproof camera is nothing like the EOS D30 DSLR model.